Texas Supreme Court rules against pregnant woman seeking abortion as she leaves state for procedure - KESQ

 As his office has done in the broader case on this issue before the state Supreme Court, Paxton’s attorneys also argued “a fatal fetal condition does not meet the medical exception,” adding the exception applies only to the mother’s condition.

-Paxton’s office also said none of the physicians who have treated Cox, who live in the Dallas-Fort Worth area, have recommended an abortion.
+Paxton’s office also said none of the physicians who have treated Cox in the Dallas-Fort Worth area have recommended an abortion.

-Dr. Damla Karsan, a Houston-based physician, a plaintiff in the other case, is cited in legal filings as having reviewed Cox’s medical records, recommended the abortion, and agreed to provide the medical care.
+Dr. Damla Karsan, a Houston-based physician – and a plaintiff in the other case – is cited in legal filings as having reviewed Cox’s medical records, recommended the abortion and agreed to provide the medical care.

 The state wrote in the filing Karsan’s recommendation “is not enough.”

-“What he’s (Paxton) saying is that physicians in Texas shouldn’t be practicing medicine.”
-Duane said.
+“What he’s (Paxton) saying is that physicians in Texas shouldn’t be practicing medicine.” said Molly Duane, an attorney at the Center for Reproductive Rights.
 “Ken Paxton is practicing medicine – because that’s what he wants – he wants to review her medical records.
 He wants to decide if he thinks she’s sick enough.

 “When people tout the medical exceptions to abortion bans as meaning that the abortion bans are OK, and that people who really need care are still getting it, that’s a lie.”